fyne-io/proposals/drag-and-drop.md

 The existing go-gl/glfw already provide facilities to receive the drop from another application.

-The proposed implementation will utilize this functionality to deliver the drop directly to the object inplementing **fyne.DragReceiver** when found.
+The proposed implementation will utilize this functionality to deliver the drop directly to the object inplementing **fyne.Droppable** when found.

 ### Drag to outside of the Fyne application (pending external changes)